Chocimier/otter/CONTRIBUTING.md

 ## Reporting bugs and feature requests

 * Make sure that you have a [GitHub account](https://github.com/signup/free).
-* Check if the issue has already been reported (including closed tickets).
+* Check if the issue has already been reported [(including closed tickets)](https://github.com/OtterBrowser/otter-browser/search?q=your+issue&type=Issues).
 * Check list of [known upstream issues](https://github.com/OtterBrowser/otter-browser/wiki/Upstream-Bugs).
 * If possible, try to reproduce the issue with current snapshot from relevant branch of the source code repository.
 * Create a ticket for your issue.
 * Describe the issue clearly and succinctly.
+Make distinction between wanted and current-unwanted behavior.
 * In case of bug reports:
   * describe the steps required to reproduce issue,
   * attach a [backtrace](http://en.wikipedia.org/wiki/Stack_trace) if you have any,